 –segui questo link per vedere la versione italiana della ricetta—

 Homemade traditional pizza ingredients, for about 7 round pizzas (230 g each).
 Or 2 pizzas in a 40X40 cm baking pan (800 g each):

 The dough ingredients

 |Semolina for stretching|

 Dough Ingredients suggested for the homemade traditional pizza recipe

 00” Canadian floour

-Here on the left, there is one of the best Canadian flour on the market to perform this recipe. the same flour can be used for both: the 1st and the 2nd mix (Poolish and Rinfresco).
+Here on the left, we have one of the best Canadian flours on the market to use for this recipe.
+This same flour can be used for both the first and second mix (Poolish and Rinfresco)